Iran travel info

 Communications

 The international dialling code for Iran is +98.
-Although roaming is compatible with some international mobile service providers, it is far cheaper for visitors to buy a local prepaid SIM card for the period of their stay.
-Top hotels offer free WiFi.
+While roaming may be available with some international mobile providers, it's often more cost-effective for travellers to purchase a local prepaid SIM card for the duration of their stay.
+Many top hotels offer free WiFi, though availability and cost can vary in smaller hotels or remote areas.

 Passport & Visa

-Visitors require a passport and must hold a return or onward ticket, all documents required for their next destination and sufficient funds.
-All visitors must report to the police within eight days of arrival.
-Visitors should be aware that if their passport contains an Israeli stamp, or any evidence of an intended or past visit to Israel, entry into Iran may be refused even if in possession of a valid visa.
-It is highly recommended that travellers' passports have at least six months' validity remaining after the intended date of departure from their travel destination.
-Immigration officials often apply different rules to those stated by travel agents and official sources.
+Visitors to Iran require a valid passport, a return or onward ticket, all documents necessary for their next destination, and sufficient funds for their stay.
+Foreign visitors should register with the police or immigration office within seven days of arrival.
+If a passport contains an Israeli stamp or evidence of travel to Israel, entry may be refused, even with a valid visa.
+It's recommended that passports have at least six months' validity beyond the intended date of departure.
+Travellers should note that immigration officials may apply different rules than those stated by travel agents or official sources, so it's advisable to double-check requirements ahead of time.

 Entry requirements

-United States nationals must have a passport that is valid six months beyond their intended stay.
-Visa required.
-All foreigners entering the country must report to the police within eight days.
+United States nationals must have a passport that's valid for six months beyond their stay, and a visa is required.
+They must report to the police within seven days of arrival.

-British nationals must have a passport that is valid six months beyond their intended stay.
-Visa required.
-All foreigners entering Iran must report to the police within 8 days after arrival.
+British nationals must have a passport that's valid for six months beyond their stay, and a visa is required.
+They must report to the police within seven days of arrival.

-Canadian nationals require a passport that is valid six months beyond their intended stay.
-Visa required.
-All foreigners entering Iran must report to the police within 8 days after arrival.
+Canadian nationals must have a passport that's valid for six months beyond their stay, and a visa is required.
+They must report to the police within seven days of arrival.

-Australian nationals require a passport that is valid six months beyond their intended stay.
-Visa required.
-Passengers with a normal passport traveling on business can obtain a visa on arrival for a maximum stay of 14 days if holding an invitation letter issued by a government agency.
-The invitation letter must be issued at least 2 days before the arrival date.
-All foreigners entering Iran must report to the police within 8 days after arrival.
+Australian nationals must have a passport that's valid for six months beyond their stay, and a visa is required.
+Business travellers can obtain a fourteen-day visa on arrival with an invitation letter from a government agency, issued at least two days before arrival.
+They must report to the police within seven days of arrival.

 Useful contacts